Create Ticket My Tickets Post Discussion

 • Refer to page1 with: {{page1}}

-Note that placeholders and all other functions available for use in a formula are case sensitive.
+NOTE: placeholders and all other functions available for use in a formula are case-sensitive.

 Now that you know how to reference field values, you can use this knowledge to build a formula.
 A formula contains placeholders and/or various operators and functions which together give a result - much the same as an Excel formula works.
 When the app runs the formula, any placeholders are replaced with the value currently stored in the field referenced by that placeholder.